 Online subscription and manual information. (http://www.apstylebook.com/)

 Parenting Publications of America

 Other regional parenting publications may be interested in reprints of articles.
-A list of these can be purchased from Parenting Publications of America.
-Note that some of these publications have local competitors, so be careful when offering reprints that you ask about necessarily geographic exclusivity. (http://www.parentingpublications.org)
+A list of these can be purchased from Parenting Media Assocation.
+Note that some of these publications have local competitors, so be careful when offering reprints and ask about geographic exclusivity.

 For general style and writing tips: